mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 #FREEZE_HYDRO                   # zeros all fluxes from RP and doesn't let particles move (for testing additional physics layers)
 #EOS_ENFORCE_ADIABAT=(1.0)      # if set, this forces gas to lie -exactly- along the adiabat P=EOS_ENFORCE_ADIABAT*(rho^GAMMA)
 #HYDRO_REPLACE_RIEMANN_KT       # replaces the hydro Riemann solver (HLLC) with a Kurganov-Tadmor flux derived in Panuelos, Wadsley, and Kevlahan, 2019. works with MFM/MFV/fixed-grid methods. more diffusive, but smoother, and more stable convergence results
 #SLOPE_LIMITER_TOLERANCE=1      # sets the slope-limiters used. higher=more aggressive (less diffusive, but less stable).
 1=default.
 0=conservative. use on problems where sharp density contrasts in poor particle arrangement may cause errors.
-2=same as AGGRESSIVE_SLOPE_LIMITERS below
-#AGGRESSIVE_SLOPE_LIMITERS      # use the original GIZMO paper (more aggressive) slope-limiters. more accurate for smooth problems, but
-                                # these can introduce numerical instability in problems with poorly-resolved large noise or density contrasts (e.g. multi-phase, self-gravitating flows)
+2=original (more aggressive) slope limiters
 #HYDRO_RIEMANN_KT_UNLIMITED     # removes the limiter otherwise used to reduce dissipation in the Kurganov-Tadmor flux : more diffusive but smoother solutions
 #ENERGY_ENTROPY_SWITCH_IS_ACTIVE # enable energy-entropy switch as described in GIZMO methods paper.
 This can greatly improve performance on some problems where the
                                 # the flow is very cold and highly super-sonic. it can cause problems in multi-phase flows with strong cooling, though, and is not compatible with non-barytropic equations of state
 #FORCE_ENTROPIC_EOS_BELOW=(0.01) # set (manually) the alternative energy-entropy switch which is enabled by default in MFM/MFV: if relative velocities are below this threshold, it uses the entropic EOS
-#DISABLE_GAS_CELL_WAKEUP    # don't let gas particles move to lower timesteps based on neighbor activity (use for debugging)
 #DO_UPWIND_TIME_CENTERING       # this (and DO_HALFSTEP_FOR_MESHLESS_METHODS) use alternative methods for up-winding the fluxes in the MFM/MFV schemes. this up-weighting can be more accurate in hydrostatic problems with a large sound-speed discontinuity -if- the pressure gradient is steady-state, but if they are moving or unstable, it is less accurate (and can suppress mixing)
 #DISABLE_SURFACE_VOLCORR        # disables HYDRO_KERNEL_SURFACE_VOLCORR if it would be set by default (e.g. if EOS_ELASTIC is enabled)
 #HYDRO_EXPLICITLY_INTEGRATE_VOLUME # explicitly integrate the kernel continuity equation for cell volumes (giving e.g. densities), as in e.g. Monaghan 2000, but with a term that relaxes the integrated cell volume back to the explicitly evaluated kernel calculation on a timescale ~10 t_cross where t_cross ~ MAX(H_kernel , L_grad) / MIN(cs_eff) where L_grad is the density gradient scale length and cs_eff the minimum sound/torsion/tension wave speed.
 This module ONLY makes sense for strictly fixed-mass (SPH/MFM) methods